-What happens when a recording is triggered?
+• What happens when a recording is triggered?

-A subcutaneous ECG lasting at least 7.5 minutes is recorded.
-This includes at least 7 min of pre-episode history and 0.5 min of post-episode history relative to the time of triggering.
+The subcutaneous ECG of the last 7.5 min is stored.
+This includes 7 min of pre-episode history and 0.5 min of post-episode history relative to the time of triggering.
 Between 40 s and 60 s are transmitted at the daily transmission time via Home Monitoring.

-What has to happen after triggering a recording?
+• What has to happen after triggering a recording?